Last updated: 2012-01-12

 0001 South Africa

 The ARRL has never published a cumulative list of DXCC Honor Roll members.
-This situation is unfortunate, as the stalwarts of the past have slid down the listings with the gradual addition of new countries.
+This situation is unfortunate, as the stalwarts of the past have slid down the listings with the ongoing addition of new countries.

 Another type of shakeup happened in July 2009, when ARRL suddenly deleted credits for a Glorioso Island expedition which had been granted more than 20 years before.
 ZS4TX, who had been at the Top of the HR, and ZS6EZ, who had needed two countries, suddenly found themselves sliding down one notch.
 A few weeks later, the ARRL suddenly granted credit for the 7O1YGF operation in April 2000.
 This addition opened the door for ZS6P to get his last missing country.
 Another few weeks later, FT5GA opened up from Glorioso, allowing ZS4TX and ZS6EZ to get back onto their respective Honour Roll positions.